 2.Type of Pellet

 As discussed earlier, pellets are categorized into different types.
-When buying a brand, read the labeling of know the kind of pellet it is.
+When buying a brand, read the labeling to know the kind of pellet it is.
 There is a difference between heating pellets and Barbecue pellets.
 Heating pellets might look like BBQ pellets, but they are different.

-For one, heating pellets are made of different types of woods as BBQ pellets.
+For one, heating pellets are made of different types of wood as BBQ pellets.
 Heating pellets are not made with the goal of smoking in mind.
 Hence they are made of woods like pine that can change the taste of your food, and not for the better.
-Furthermore, they might contain harmful chemicals, barks, and substances that can damage health and ruin your food.
+Furthermore, they might contain harmful chemicals, barks, and substances that can damage your health and ruin your food.

 On the other hand, BBQ pellets are made with high-quality hardwood.
 It is free of fillers and artificial adhesives.

 Heating pellets might be cheaper but ignore the temptation to swap them for food-grade BBQ pellets.
 Your palate and health will thank you for making the right choice.